-The purpose of this comparison is to help you make a more informed decision when it comes to choosing a solution to implement in-app and web chat.
+The purpose of this comparison is to help you make a more informed decision when it comes to choosing the best chat solution for your project.
 We’ll cover a set of topics we think are essential to ask of any technology that helps you deliver chat experiences.

 Note: This comparison was created based on documentation and resources freely available online from Sendbird and PubNub.
 The content was last updated on 9 Feb 2023 for Sendbird Chat, and on 20 Feb 2023 for PubNub Chat.
 Be sure to double-check everything before you make any decisions.
 If you do find anything incorrect or out of date, then please let us know.

 Before considering anything else, you need to trust your chat provider can deliver a dependable service at scale.
 Performance, reliability, scalability, and superior messaging guarantees are critical factors for any solution that enables the building of chat applications.
 These characteristics directly impact the user experience and can make or break the success of any chat experience.

 This amounts to roughly 8h 40m of service downtime/unavailability per year.